-Tilman Wölzinger was supposed to be a roofer – just like his father and grandfather before him – but it wasn’t long before his size prevented him from following in the footsteps of his forbears.
-At seventeen he reached a height of two meters six, and now, at two metres thirty-nine, he is the tallest man in Germany.
+Tilman was supposed to be a roofer – just like his father and grandfather – but it wasn’t long before his size prevented him from following in their footsteps.
+At two metres thirty-nine, he is the tallest man in Germany.
 As Tilman continues to gain in height, he loses his girlfriend and his job but becomes a media sensation, his fame increasing in proportion to his size.
-However he doesn’t just grow taller, he grows in other ways too, learning to play the piano and becoming a discerning reader.
-But before long his frame outstrips its surroundings; too tall for his parental home, he has a log cabin of sorts built, where he is able to retreat from his petit-bourgeois origins.
+However, he grows in other ways too, learning to play the piano and becoming a discerning reader.
+Before long his frame outstrips its surroundings.
 He is now a giant by profession – and learns how to make the best of it.
 But ultimately his life is threatened by his size – if he keeps on growing, his heart will eventually fail him.

 This is the touching story of a man who grows to be an outsider and comes to see it as an advantage.
 A poignant novel full of surprising twists, imbued with gentle irony.